-Last week (19-23 November 2012) was National Anti-Bullying Week, and all week, schools, colleges and many more marked it with activities and events, aimed at raising awareness of bullying of children and young people.
-This year, the attention was on the effect on a child’s achievement when they are bullied.
+For the past several years, schools, colleges and other institutions have been marking National Anti-Bullying Week (the third week in November) with activities and events, aimed at raising awareness of bullying of children and young people.
 Bullying means children miss school, fail exams and drop out of sport and other extra curricular activities.
 It lowers self-esteem, damages motivation and enthusiasm and eventually destroys dreams and ambitions.
 In short, bullying ruins lives.

 But why is bullying such an intractable issue in schools today, even after all the measures schools have taken to combat it?
 The problem is that there are so many reasons why children bully each other, and most of the time, the thought processes and the motivations behind the bullying are a lot more complex than we might expect.
 Bullies – as a group of people – have always been demonised and stereotyped.
 They are either cold hearted, psychopathic manipulators, or dim, thuggish and socially incompetent, and punishment is meted out accordingly, often without much thought towards a bully’s motivations.
 Of course, most children do not bully because they are psychopaths in the making, but because of some underlying problem or emotion, or perhaps even because of the social situation they’ve found themselves in.